 Housing costs in Farmingdale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs, Farmingdale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Farmingdale are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Farmingdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Farmingdale is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Farmingdale who work in teaching (14.97%), office and administrative support (14.29%), and sales jobs (11.54%).
+There are especially a lot of people living in Farmingdale who work in teaching (13.52%), office and administrative support (12.84%), and sales jobs (12.30%).

-Farmingdale is a somewhat ethnically-diverse borough.
+Farmingdale is a very ethnically-diverse borough.
 The people who call Farmingdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmingdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Farmingdale include Irish, German, English, and Polish.
+Important ancestries of people in Farmingdale include Irish, German, Polish, and English.

 The most common language spoken in Farmingdale is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Indic languages.